shielsr/assignment-04/documentation.md

 ## Editable user accounts

 I demonstrated the ability to update data in tables on the /admin page.
 Ideally, I would also allow for updating/editing of Customer data in the `customer` table.
-However, it would effectively be repeating the functionality from the /admin page and I felt was unnecessary for this project.
+However, it would effectively be repeating the functionality from the /admin page and I felt it was unnecessary for this project.

 ## JS validation on all forms